 After 10 minutes, do a quick pressure release (with an oven mitt or a wooden spoon, move the vent knob to the venting position) and when the pin drops, open the lid.
 Then, cancel the pressure cooking mode, turn on sauté mode, and add your cream and spinach to the pot.
 Stir and cook uncovered until the spinach wilts, about 5 minutes.
 Add the cooked bacon to the soup, taste and add more salt and pepper, if needed, then enjoy.

-How to convert this recipe for a slow cooker
+How to convert this recipe to slow cooker

 To make this recipe slow cooker-friendly, follow the same instructions to sauté the bacon, onion, garlic, and Italian sausage, adding everything to your crock pot as it finishes cooking.
 Add the chicken stock and cauliflower (or radishes/potatoes) to the crock pot, then cover and cook on low for 5-6 hours or high for 3-4 hours.
 Before serving, add the spinach and heavy cream to the crock pot, then stir and cook on high for an additional 15 minutes.